pavelkomarov/projection-pursuit/README.md

 >>> estimator.fit(np.arange(10).reshape(10, 1), np.arange(10))
 ```

-For a few usage examples, see the examples directory.
+For a few usage examples, see the examples and benchmarks directories.
 For an intuition of what the learner is doing, try running `viz_training_process.py`.
+For comparisons to other learners and an intuition of why you might want to try PPR, try the benchmarks.
 For a deep dive in to the math and an explanation of exactly how and why this works, see `math.pdf`.

 ## References